Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 ### *Ab initio* (QUARK) models of Human Hemoglobin Subunit Alpha

-In the [ab initio tutorial](tutorial_ab_initio), we used *<a href="https://zhanglab.ccmb.med.umich.edu/QUARK/" target="_blank">QUARK</a>* to perform *ab initio* structure prediction of human hemoglobin subunit alpha from its amino acid sequence, producing five models.
-In the following table, we show the RMSD produced by the Kabsch algorithm for each of these models against the validated structure of this subunit (PDB: <a href="https://www.rcsb.org/structure/1SI4" target="_blank">1si4</a>).
+We previously showed that *<a href="https://zhanglab.ccmb.med.umich.edu/QUARK/" target="_blank">QUARK</a>* produced five predicted structures from the amino acid sequence of human hemoglobin subunit alpha.
+The following table shows the RMSD given by the Kabsch algorithm for each of these models against the validated structure of this subunit (PDB: <a href="https://www.rcsb.org/structure/1SI4" target="_blank">1si4</a>).

 | Quark Model | RMSD  |
 |:------------|:------|